Marina (2006 TV series)

-Marina is a Spanish-language telenovela that aired on United States-based television network Telemundo.
-It premièred on October 16, 2006.
-The final original episode aired on Thursday, June 28, 2007.
+Marina is an American Spanish-language telenovela that aired for one season on Telemundo.
+It premièred on October 16, 2006 and concluded on June 28, 2007.

 Sandra Echeverría, in her first major role, plays the title character.
 Aylín Mújica plays twin sisters, Laura and Verónica Saldivar.
 Mauricio Ochmann appears as Ricardo in early episodes before being replaced by Manolo Cardona.

 Telemundo's slogan in English-language ads for the show was "The heat of Acapulco, the passion of a woman."
 As with most of its other soap operas, the network broadcast English subtitles as closed captions on CC3.
 Marina was produced by Argos Mexico.

 During the show's last month, June 28, 2007, Marinas time slot (which included one soccer pre-emption and an encore of the finale) averaged 577,000 core adult viewers (ages 18 to 49), an 18 percent increase over the year before, when Tierra de Pasiones aired during that hour, according to Nielsen Media Research.